aditi-goyal-523/yelper-helper/README.md

 ### Project Description:

 #### Motivation:
-When searching for new restaurants and services, yelp users often have to use a trial-and-error approach to find one that fits their desires.
-They have to search through numerous options and read through several reviews per option to determine if it is a good fit.
-This process is a brute-force approach and often does not result in an optimal match.
-We propose a more convenient solution, by recommending restaurants and services that will best match the user's preferences.
-This is an application of ML on customer reviews and will employ some NLP.

-#### Method:
-We first plan to apply NLP on customer reviews to identify key characteristics of each location (price, quality, service, ambiance, etc).
-We will use these keywords to generate a summary about each location, so that a user can get a general sense of how that restaurant/service is, without having to read several reviews.

-Finally, we will repeat this tagging process on the user's own review history.
-Based on tags that often appear in one’s history, we will recommend new restaurants/locations that fit a similar profile.
-We will test a variety of ML models that will help us predict which restaurants will be a good fit.
-We will likely begin with simple logistic regression classifiers (good or bad ratings based on the fit).
-We will also explore linear regression models to generate probabilities of how likely something is to be a good fit.
-As mentioned above, we will also be using NLP throughout this project in order to process the review text into keywords.

-#### Intended Experiments:
-we plan to test our prediction process using synthetic reviews.
-We will create fake Yelp profiles with a history of Yelp reviews and will evaluate the model's success based on how many new restaurants/services are recommended, and how well of a fit they are.
-This ‘fit’ metric is inherently subjective, but we anticipate that the NLP tags generated will correspond well with our human-generated keywords.
+Yelp is a widely used platform designed to recommend businesses and services, ranging from restaurants to nail salons.
+Despite its popularity, the platform can be cumbersome to use.
+Searching for new restaurants and services can be tedious and time consuming for yelp users.
+They must search numerous options and read multiple reviews per option to determine if it is a good fit.
+Here we use machine learning techniques to perform 3 experiments:

+1. predict the star rating of a restaurant based on a set of reviews
+2. recommend a restaurant to a user based on their star ratings
+3. explore the potential of OpenAI in performing these tasks.

+Our full results are detailed in the final report, uploaded as a pdf on this repository.
+You can also get an overview of this project through our research poster, presented at the Stanford Department of Computer Science Machine Learning Research Convention.

 #### Dataset:
 We will use the following Yelp dataset available as JSON files.
 This dataset is a subset of businesses, reviews, and user data as follows